wanman/mailcow/README.md

 - `dovecot-dict-sql.conf` holds instructions for reading a users quota.

-- `dovecot-mysql.con` contains some basic SQL commands:
+- `dovecot-mysql.conf` contains some basic SQL commands:
 **driver** - What database
 **connect** - How to connect to the MySQL database   **default_pass_scheme** - Password scheme.
 If you edit this you also need to adjust Postfixadmin!
 **password_query** - Validate passwords.